Dimensionality Reduction - PCA + t-SNE

 Spectral Decomposition

-We use the fact that \(S\) is symmetric to apply the Spectral Decomposition, which states:
+We use the fact that the covariance matrix \(S\) is symmetric to apply the Spectral Decomposition, which states:

 Every real symmetric matrix \(S\) has the factorization \(V\Lambda V^{T}\), where \(\Lambda\) is a diagonal matrix that contains the eigenvalues of S and the columns of \(V\) are orthogonal eigenvectors of \(S\).